Dima Kash

-Dima Kash (born November 18, 1989) is a Russian-born singer-songwriter and rapper based in Twin Cities, Minnesota.
+Dima Kash (born November 18, 1989) is a Soviet-born singer-songwriter and rapper of Russian parentage based in Twin Cities, Minnesota.

 Career

-Kash was born on November 18, 1989, in Rîbnița, Moldova, to Russian parents who immigrated to the United States as a war refugee from the USSR.
+Kash was born on November 18, 1989, in Rîbnița, Moldova, to Russian parents who migrated to the United States as a war refugee from the USSR.
 He attended Burnsville High School in Burnsville, MN but dropped out at the age of 16.
 Later, he joined army where he was discharged on medical grounds after sustaining injuries to his back.

 Dima Kash started recording music at the age of 17 at his own recording studio.
 In 2013, he released his first album Vibe with me.
 He has worked and toured to many parts of the United States with Grammy Award winner Layzie Bone from Bone Thugs-n-Harmony.
 In 2014, he collaborated with Royce Rizzy and toured in Japan.
 Dima Kash has also performed on a showcase at the SXSW Music Festival in Austin, Texas, in 2015 alongside Twista, Crucial Conflict, Lil Durk, Dreezy, Murphy Lee and many others.